CGJennings/se3docs/docs/um-release-notes.md

 * About dialog colours now enforce light-on-dark even in dark themes, as some graphical elements do not work with dark themes.
 * Fixed issues that could prevent documents from opening when the Tcho Tcho theme was used on Windows.
 * Fixed plug-in compatibility issues:
-  * The Lord of the Rings LCG `getPortraitImage` error
+  * The Lord of the Rings LCG `getPortraitImage` error (note that this plug-in also currently requires compatibility mode to be enabled).

 ## 3.1 (build 4163)